 NRW: Why the start-up association and NRWalley are parting ways

-Did NRWalley approach politics too little?
+Did NRWalley not approach politicians enough?

-Marks' seamless transition between structures nevertheless generates some grumbling in the NRWalley environment.
-Especially since he had been responsible for communication between BVDS and NRWalley.
-"I don't know what he communicated to Berlin, of course," says Madeleine Heuts.
-"But we certainly exchanged ideas with politicians in NRW, we had a meeting with Andreas Pinkwart right after he took office, for example," she says.
-Accusations against which the founder defends himself: "I always told the new board to approach the startup association in Berlin, talk to them."
-That the debate is now shifting to a personal level, he feels, is inappropriate.
-"We are focusing on representing the interests of startups and making a contribution to making NRW more attractive as a startup location.
-That is our main focus," he says.
+Marks' seamless transition between the structures nevertheless causes some grumbling in the NRWalley environment.
+Especially as he was responsible for communication between BVDS and NRWalley.
+"Of course, I don't know what he communicated to Berlin," says Madeleine Heuts.
+"But we certainly exchanged ideas with politicians in NRW, we had a meeting with Andreas Pinkwart right after he took office," she says.
+The founder defends himself against these accusations: "I always told the new board to approach the startup association in Berlin and talk to them."
+He considers it inappropriate that the debate is now shifting to a personal level.
+"We are concentrating on representing the interests of start-ups and making a contribution to making NRW more attractive as a start-up location.
+That is our top priority," he says.

 Both associations continue

-So where do things go from here in North Rhine-Westphalia?
+What happens now in North Rhine-Westphalia?
 Both associations emphasize that they do not want to get in each other's way.
-NRWalley definitely wants to continue.
-"After all, we have the same mission, to promote startups and foundations," says Madeleine Heuts.
-"The more offerings there are, the better for the ecosystem.".
-Stresing from the Start-up Association also stresses that there should be no confrontation.
+NRWalley wants to continue in any case.
+"We have the same mission of promoting start-ups and new businesses," says Madeleine Heuts.
+"The more offers there are, the better for the ecosystem."
+Stresing from the start-up association also emphasizes that there should be no confrontation.
 "With the realignment, we are creating a local presence in NRW.
 We see that as an advantage," he says.
-"In the end, we want to set up the structures as professionally as this federal state deserves," he explains.
+"Ultimately, we want to set up the structures as professionally as this federal state deserves," he explains.

 Like it?
 Please spread the word: